abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Writing about private sector leadership on the eve of a plausible military coup seems like peeing into the ocean, but it's this or doomscrolling so here we are.

-Most business books are aspirational and map out success.
+Most management books are aspirational and map out success.
 This one is about repeated failure, despite great funding, first-mover advantage and better equipment, through repeated mistakes, and in the public eye.
-I have an ego, but I don't bring it to work, which means I fully accept that Talmadge is using military disasters as a metaphor for my career.
+Nothing that I would know anything about cough.

 Startups sub 30 people have a hard time accessing experienced hires who combine domain skill and the ability to work on a team.
 There are real reasons for this, and some boil down to something like Saddam's coup fears.